brainfrozeno00o/bookmark-manager/README.md

 ## Quick Updates

 **v0.0.1**
+- Added persistency by saving all the bookmarks in the local storage
 - Added option to edit a bookmark - have used a dialog for this one
 - Changed the buttons in a bookmark card into a button icons, where one is for editing and deleting
 - Edited tab name
 - Fixed some logic and layout of the site

+**v0.0.2**
+- Added validator for the URL field in both Add/Edit Bookmark - just don't put "www." or "https://www." or "http://www." at the start please :)
+- Fixed css for greying out the button when you cannot edit/add a bookmark
+- Centered the title of "Edit Bookmark" upon opening the dialog of editing a bookmark

 ### Following text is for a different purpose, please ignore
 ## Solution Description (v0.0.0)